mathematicalthinking/vmt/docs/bestPractices.md

 The following section is intended to help collaborators contribute to the app.
 Serval conventions and standards are delineated to keep the app clean and maintainable.

-### Making API Requests
+## Making API Requests
-ALL  requests to the backend should be performed via Redux.
+ALL  requests to the backend should be performed via __Redux__.
 This will ensure that our Redux store and backend database stay in synch with each other, and updates (to both) will be immediately seen by the user.